 Spring is a perfect time to kick-start your lawn care regime as the grass awakens from the dormant winter period.
-You can follow some simple steps to help maintain its health, plus make it look and feel great all year round.
+Read our simple steps to help maintain your lawns health, plus make it look and feel great all year round.
 Before you plan anything, take a few minutes to inspect your lawn.
-It’s likely you will have a mix of moss and weeds and you may also have bare or yellow/brown patches.
+It’s likely you may have a mix of moss and weeds and you may also have bare or yellow/brown patches.
 All suggest you need to undertake some lawn maintenance.
 Read on for some key advice.

 Don’t want until the grass is too long as it will be growing already!
 Your lawn will benefit from mowing as it helps make the lawn thicken up and discourages weeds taking hold too.
 Don’t be tempted to mow when the ground conditions are very wet or frosty or when the lawn soil is not firm underfoot.
 Ensure that your mower blades are sharp and set high for the first cut.
 Take no more than a third off the length of the grass each cut until you reach the height of around 2” for most domestic lawns.
 Cutting too short, either in one go, or gradually, will damage the lawn.
 If you have moss in your lawn, mow at least ½” above moss height.
-Mow shady areas 50% higher than non-shady areas, it needs more grass blade to absorb sunlight.
+Mow shady areas 25-50% higher than non-shady areas, it needs more grass blade to absorb sunlight.

 Our climate promotes moss that will gradually take over the lawn.
 Weeds are likely to be present this time of year too and will actively start growing again, not to mention many new weeds that can appear from dormant seeds in the lawn.
 If you tackle it early on you can keep them at bay.
-Moss can be raked out and weeds removed by hand picking or using weed killer.
+Moss can be raked or scarified out and weeds removed by hand picking or using weed killer.
 You may find store purchase weed killers are not very effective.
 Lawn Tiger’s weed control treatments work as we have access to processional only fast acting and effective products.

 Over time the soil in your lawn will become compacted, limiting nutrients, air and water from reaching the grass roots, leading to unhealthy lawn.
 Aeration is a vital lawn treatment and whilst it wont give immediate improvement, it will benefit the lawn long term.
 We recommend annual aeration but its great to do that a few times for enhanced benefits.
 You can aerate very small areas using a garden fork or hire a mechanical aerator for larger areas to create 1,000’s of pencil width holes all over your lawn.
 It may aid lawn drainage too but it not a solution for waterlogged lawns.

 An essential maintenance task to remove moss and dead grass from the lawn, allowing more water, air and nutrients to reach the soil surface and making the grass healthier.
 You can purchase moss remover in garden centres and manually rake out a few days later.
 You can also hire a mechanical scarifier to make the job easier.
 Be prepared for some hard work and do not scarify earlier than March or later than May, then late Summer to mid Autumn as the lawn will not recover quickly.
 Afterwards, it’s recommended to apply grass see, a lawn feed and to water regularly to fill in the many gaps left from the moss and dead grass.

 Patches & Bare Areas